 The Museum of the Moving Image’s Sloan Science & Film initiative is comprised of a website (scienceandfilm.org) that is an active publication for highly differentiated content focused on the intersection of science and cinema; that hosts a comprehensive archive of film projects supported through the Alfred P. Sloan Foundation's nationwide film and television programs; serves as a platform for streaming short science-themed films; and is an educational resource that produces guides to science-themed films for teachers and programmers.
-At the Museum, Sloan Science & Film's executive editor Sonia Epstein established and continues to curate an ongoing series, Science on Screen, which presents rarely screened films followed by conversations between filmmakers and scientists.
+At the Museum, Sloan Science & Film's executive editor Sonia Epstein curates the ongoing film series Science on Screen, which presents rarely screened films followed by conversations between filmmakers and scientists.

 Science on Screen: